-The loading of both open top and closed cars is governed by rules and regulations developed by the Association of American Railroads and RAC.
+The loading of both open top and closed cars is governed by rules and regulations developed by the Association of American Railroads (AAR) and RAC approved by Transport Canada (TC).
 Compliance with AAR loading rules and RAC loading circulars is mandatory under the Railway Safety Act of Canada.

-Any railway or its customers may submit a loading proposal to the RAC manager of car loading rules in order to obtain an RAC circular.
-Once the proposal is evaluated, tested and proven relatively safe, the RAC loading rules committee will then approve the issuance of an RAC circular which will allow the movement on Canadian rails of cars loaded to this configuration.
+Any railway or its customers may submit a loading proposal to the RAC Manager of Car Loading Rules in order to obtain an RAC circular.
+Once the proposal is evaluated, tested and proven adequately safe, the RAC Loading Rules Committee will then approve the issuance of an RAC circular which will allow the movement on Canadian rails of cars loaded to this configuration.

-The RAC loading rules committee includes representatives of member railways, and the RAC, directly involved in the loading procedures of the railway industry.
+The RAC Loading Rules Committee includes representatives of member railways, and the RAC, who are directly involved in the loading procedures of the railway industry.

-The RAC serves its members and their customers by promoting safe loading procedures, informing shippers and railway employees of safe practices and ensuring the rules are applied consistently.
-We may also adjudicate disputes between railways or between railways and customers.
+The RAC serves its members and their customers by promoting safe loading procedures and industry practices, informing shippers and railway employees of safe practices and ensuring the rules are applied consistently.
+We may also mediate disputes between railways or between railways and customers.
 This activity is handled through the RAC in the most cost-effective manner possible.

 Car Loading Rules Application